arcanecode/Managing_SSIS_Projects/Documentation/DemoSteps_M06_Implementing_Parallelism_for_Faster_Loading_in_SSIS.md

 ### Demo 3.1 - The SQL Task

-1. Open the SQL task
+1. Open the SQL task.
-2. Point out the Result Set is set to full result set
+2. Point out the Result Set is set to full result set.
 3. Click on the Result Set tab.
 4. Show how it is assigned to the variable path1_Runner, which is of type Object.
-5. Close the Sql Task Editor
+5. Close the Sql Task Editor.

 ### Demo 3.2 - The ForEach Loop Container

-1. Open the For Each Loop Container
+1. Open the For Each Loop Container.
-2. Click on Collection
+2. Click on Collection.
-3. The Enumerator is Foreach ADO Enumerator
+3. The Enumerator is Foreach ADO Enumerator.
-4. The ADO Object Source Variable is set to the path1_Runner object variable we retrieved in the Execute SQL Task
+4. The ADO Object Source Variable is set to the path1_Runner object variable we retrieved in the Execute SQL Task.
-5. We are using all rows in the first table
+5. We are using all rows in the first table.
-6. Click on Variable Mappings
+6. Click on _Variable Mappings_.
 7. The first column in the result set, column 0, is placed in the path1_PackageName variable.
-8. The second column, column 1, is copied into the path1_Parameter
+8. The second column, column 1, is copied into the path1_Parameter.
-9. Click cancel to close the FELC
+9. Click cancel to close the FELC.

 ### Demo 3.3 - Execute SQL Task (in FELC)